Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

         new_x = torch.Tensor(2, 3)
         new_x = new_x.to(x)

+5. Importing ``intel_extension_for_pytorch`` and ``oneccl_bindings_for_pytorch`` are not required.
+Lightning does these for you.

-5. When running under a distributed strategy, Lightning handles the distributed sampler for you by default.
+6. When running under a distributed strategy, Lightning handles the distributed sampler for you by default.

 |